uptrace/helm-charts/README.md

 You change Uptrace config by creating `override-values.yaml` and providing Uptrace config in `uptrace.config` YAML option.

-For example, to use your own ClickHouse database:
+For example, to use your own ClickHouse database, create `override-values.yaml` with the following
+content:

 ```yaml
 clickhouse: